A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

-In SEMI-CTDE, both components are instantiated as structured feature vectors each with fixed goal.
-We organize the local state of intersection agent $i$ as
+In SEMI-CTDE, both components are instantiated as a concatenation of feature sub-vectors with a fixed goal.
+In the following, we define $s_i^{\mathrm{local}}$ and $s_i^{\mathrm{regional}}$.

-where the three sub-vectors respectively encode phase context, throughput features, and spatial/topological features at intersection agent $i$.
-In parallel, we recommend constructing the regional component as

-so that the final designed state space aggregates region-level information that is aligned with the local-state representation.

-This modular construction makes explicit how SEMI-CTDE decomposes each state component, while leaving the exact feature choices within each block to the practitioner and the specifics of the deployment traffic network.

-\textbf{Local State $s_i^{\text{local}}$:} The local state is limited to intersection agent $i$ and its immediate approaches, encoding only information that can be measured from its own incoming/outgoing movements and fixed topological properties.
-Its role is to describe how well $i$ is currently operating or has operated in the very recent past and what structural constraints shape feasible control patterns, without relying on any explicit region-level aggregation.
-Accordingly, as in~\eqref{eq:local-state}, we instantiate $s_i^{\mathrm{local}}$ using three main features.
+\textbf{Local State $s_i^{\mathrm{local}}$:} The local state is limited to intersection agent $i$ and its immediate approaches, encoding only information that can be measured from its own incoming/outgoing movements and fixed topological properties.
+Its role is to describe how $i$ is currently operating or has operated in the very recent past and what structural constraints shape feasible control patterns.
+Consequently, we instantiate $s_i^{\mathrm{local}}$ using three main features:

-{Local Phase Context $\phi_i^{\text{phase}}$:} This feature characterizes the current control strategy at intersection agent $i$, providing the agent with short-term operational memory of how the signal is behaving.
-Typical elements include the current action or active phase, an indicator of whether the intersection is in an intermediate state such as a yellow transition, and the number or rate of recent logical phase switches over a short horizon.
+{Local phase context $\phi_i^{{p}}$:} This feature characterizes the current control strategy at intersection agent $i$, providing the agent with short-term operational memory of how the signal is behaving.
+Typical elements include the current action or active phase, an indicator of whether the intersection is in an intermediate state such as a yellow transition, and the number of recent logical phase switches over a short horizon.
 These features help the agent reason about phase continuity, switching penalties and existence of stop-and-go behavior when selecting the next action.

-{Local Throughput Features $\phi_i^{\text{throughput}}$:} This feature summarizes how effectively intersection $i$ is processing vehicles on its immediate approaches.
+{Local throughput features $\phi_i^{{t}}$:} This feature summarizes how effectively intersection $i$ is processing vehicles on its immediate approaches.
 It may include lane- or approach-level queue lengths, average speeds, cumulative or mean waiting times, local demand or arrival rates, and simple discharge or outflow measures on the incoming and outgoing links.
 By exposing both congestion indicators and throughput measures, this component allows the policy to directly target reduced delay, controlled queue growth, and efficient utilization of green time at the local scale.